18F/18f.gsa.gov/_posts/2016-07-19-strategies-for-starting-your-own-writing-lab.md

 Before you dive into planning, ask yourself a very important question: *How could my organization benefit from a writing lab?* If you have adequate resources to accomplish all the content-related tasks that need doing, you might not need a lab, regardless of how excited you are to start one.
 (That said, most teams could benefit from a little extra editorial and content help.
 If you’re one of the rare birds that has every project and task under control, we commend you.)

-To best help your coworkers, you’ll need to figure out what kind of writing and editing help they need most; doing this will allow you to solve your their biggest pain points.
+To best help your coworkers, you’ll need to figure out what kind of writing and editing help they need most; doing this will allow you to solve their biggest pain points.
 For this reason, we recommend doing a bit of user research to determine what sorts of services your lab should offer.

 Not a full-time user researcher?
 Not to worry — your research doesn’t need to be super formal to be effective.
 As we were planning for our Lab, we sent our colleagues a short survey asking what types of help they’d most prefer, and we used the survey results to determine our services offerings (more on that in just a minute).